flakas/Latte/README.md

 To analyze log data you can use the built in analyzer:

-- `latte analyze` to analyze all log data
+- `lattestats` to analyze log data from past 24 hours
+- `lattestats all`   Analyze all log data
-- `latte analyze X d` analyze log data from past X days, where X is any positive integer
+- `lattestats X d` analyze log data from past X days, where X is any positive integer
-- `latte analyze X w` analyze log data from past X weeks, where X is any positive integer
+- `lattestats X w` analyze log data from past X weeks, where X is any positive integer
-- `latte analyze X m` analyze log data from past X months, where X is any positive integer
+- `lattestats X m` analyze log data from past X months, where X is any positive integer
-- `latte analyze X` analyze log data from past X seconds, where X is any positive integer
+- `lattestats X` analyze log data from past X seconds, where X is any positive integer

 Dependencies
 --------